-The gut-brain axis refers to the communication system between your digestive system (gut) and your brain.
-It’s a two-way street where signals are sent back and forth, affecting everything from digestion to emotions.
-The gut has its own nervous system, often called the enteric nervous system, which is so complex that it’s sometimes referred to as the "second brain."
-It communicates with the brain via nerves, hormones, and even the immune system.
+The gut-brain axis refers to the communication between your digestive system, which encompasses your stomach, and your brain.
+All signals travel back and forth, influencing everything from digestion to emotions.
+The enteric nervous system, sometimes known as your gut's own nervous system, is so complex that some people refer to it as your "second brain."
+It talks to your brain through nerves, hormones, and even the immune system.

-Mood Regulation One of the most compelling links between gut health and mental health is mood regulation.
-As mentioned earlier, serotonin is primarily produced in the gut.
-This neurotransmitter helps regulate mood, and low serotonin levels are often associated with depression and anxiety.
-If the bacteria in your gut aren’t functioning properly, it could disrupt the production of serotonin, leading to mood swings or even mental health disorders.
+Mood regulation is one of the most compelling links between gut health and mental health.
+The gut primarily produces serotonin, a neurotransmitter that aids in mood regulation.
+Depression and anxiety are often associated with low levels of serotonin.
+If the bacteria in your gut aren't functioning properly, this could disrupt the production of serotonin, leading to mood swings or even mental health disorders.

-Immune System Function Gut bacteria are closely linked to the immune system.
-In fact, a large portion of our immune system is located in the gut.
-When the gut bacteria are imbalanced, it can lead to chronic inflammation, which has been linked to mood disorders like depression.
-Inflammation in the brain can affect how we think and feel, and it may increase the risk of developing mental health conditions.
+The immune system has a relationship with gut bacteria.
+In fact, most of our immune system is located in the gut.
+This means that when the gut bacteria are imbalanced, there could be chronic inflammation, which is associated with mood disorders like depression.
+The inflammation in the brain could change how we think and feel, and it may even increase the risk of developing a mental health condition.

-Stress: Chronic stress can alter the gut microbiome, leading to an imbalance in gut bacteria.
-This can cause digestive issues and, as mentioned earlier, influence mental health by disrupting serotonin production and increasing inflammation.
+Stress: Chronic stress can alter the gut microbiome and result in an imbalance of gut bacteria.
+This can lead to digestive problems and can negatively impact mental health by disrupting serotonin production.

 What You Can Do to Improve Your Gut Health